 After the process of drafting a manifesto started in November, the final text of the commitment for a whole different approach to health issues will be launched at an event in the European Parliament on 20 March.

-“The initiative sees health and well-being as crucial contributors to a new and stronger economic model: one that goes beyond GDP and fiscal rules to target inclusive growth and sustainable development,” said Zeger Vercouteren, vice president for government affairs at Johnson and Johnson EMEA, one of the corporate sponsors of the civil society platform.
+“The initiative sees health and well-being as crucial contributors to a new and stronger economic model: one that goes beyond GDP and fiscal rules to target inclusive growth and sustainable development,” said Zeger Vercouteren, vice president for government affairs at Johnson & Johnson EMEA, one of the corporate sponsors of the civil society platform.

 Fight existing gaps